Estimated reading time: 3 minutes

 Fifth – Stain a Top

 Adding natural elements will create a farmhouse look.
-Stain the top of a dresser or a table and paint the bottom for a farmhouse look.
+After painting the bottom and body of the furniture piece, consider just staining and applying our Matte Finish Clear Coat to the top of a dresser or a table and paint the bottom for a farmhouse look.